Harvey Berger

-Harvey J. Berger, M.D. is an American physician-scientist, entrepreneur and biotechnology executive.
+Harvey J. Berger is an American physician-scientist, entrepreneur and biotechnology executive.
 He was the founder and chairman and chief executive officer of ARIAD Pharmaceuticals, Inc. for 25 years, starting in 1991 and became advisor to the board in 2016.
 He was also executive chairman at Medinol, Inc from 2017 to 2018.
 In February 2018, Berger was appointed to the Dana–Farber Cancer Institute Board of Trustees.

 Early life and education

 Berger received his B.A. in Biology from Colgate University in 1972 and received his M.D. from Yale School of Medicine in 1977.
 He completed further medical and research training at the Massachusetts General Hospital and Yale-New Haven Hospital.

 Career

 From 1986 until 1991, Berger held executive management positions at Centocor, Inc. including executive vice president and president of the Research and Development Division.
 He led the development of Remicade® (infliximab), formerly known as Centara, a drug for the treatment of autoimmune diseases such as Crohn's disease, ulcerative colitis and rheumatoid arthritis, ReoPro® (abciximab), formerly known as CentoRx, a drug for the prevention of ischemic complications in patients with CAD undergoing percutaneous interventions, and the cancer diagnostic test, CA125, to evaluate patients with ovarian cancer.

 In 1991, Berger founded ARIAD Pharmaceuticals in Cambridge, Massachusetts.
 He served as chairman and CEO from 1991 to 2015.
 In 1992, ARIAD raised $46 million, the largest single round of financing for a startup in the biotechnology industry at the time.
 ARIAD's plan was to develop drugs that would interfere with communication signals within cells, rather than on the cell surface or in between cells.
 In 1994, ARIAD filed for an initial public offering and was listed on the NASDAQ market.

 In 2000, Berger focused ARIAD on oncology, based on recent discoveries in the human genome.
 Under Berger's leadership, ARIAD grew to over 365 U.S. employees and established a European headquarters in Lausanne, Switzerland.

 While Berger was CEO, ARIAD developed five new medicines including the blood-cancer drug Iclusig, Brigatinib, a lung cancer treatment and AP32788 (now known as TAK788), a new medicine for lung cancer with novel mutated genetic targets.

 Brigatinib is approved for use in the U.S. and Europe, and TAK788 is continuing a global phase 3 trial.